abrahamgue05/Learning_C_Language/Youtube/C_Memory_Managment/Chapter_6_Stack_n_Heap/Chapter_6.md

 - Stack is simpler and faster but is a bit more limited, used when size is know ahead of time and can exist within one function.

 - Heap is slower and a bit more complecx to work wit but it does allow to create more sophisticated and more compliated data structures.

 - Heap is used when the size ahead of time of the different objecs that are going to be use is unknow.

 - C always need to know how large some piece of data is and where to put it.

+- ***Malloc:*** Allocates a specified number of bytes of memory on the heap and returns the pointer to the allocated memory.

+- Is uninitialized which means that it contains whatever data was previously at that location.

+-